 There are over 100 different types of peripheral neuropathy that have been identified so far and the symptoms vary from patient to patient.
-According to a report by the American Geriatrics Association, about 50% of seniors living at home suffer from chronic pain.
+Moreover, according to a report by the American Geriatrics Association, about 50% of seniors living at home suffer from chronic pain.
 Neuropathy and other conditions, such as arthritis, muscular, and circulatory conditions, are the common causes of such persistent pain.
 In such cases, assistive devices and mechanical aids can help patients with chronic pain live well and independently.
 Here are five devices to help you take care of yourself and stay safe:

 Mechanical crutches or wheelchairs can help those suffering with peripheral neuropathy move from one place to another with ease and comfort.
 Not only do they help weak muscles, they may also reduce pain.
-They reduce the strain on your feet and provide a good grip for a balanced gait.
+Additionally, they reduce the strain on your feet and provide a good grip for a balanced gait.
 When using such devices, make sure to consult your physician for recommendations on a device best suited for you.
 Small adjustments like the height of the cane and wheelchair ensures you do not have to lean over much.

 With the increase in automation in our living spaces, electronic devices with sensors can help those with peripheral neuropathy.
 Such devices can include automated soap dispensers, electronic toothbrushes and razors.
 Neuropathy patients have damaged nerve endings which can make them more sensitive to temperature changes.
 A shower temperature thermometer can help identify the accurate reading and enables a more comfortable shower.
 Chronic pain can also weaken muscles.
 Automatic dispensers (soap, lotion, etc.) can help reduce pain and lessen the impact of muscle weakness.